Dcycle-by-WUM/technical-assessment/README.md

 ```

 **Requirements:**
-- Identify and fix all infrastructure configuration issues
-- Ensure proper permissions between Lambda and DynamoDB
-- Address any security concerns
-- Document all issues found and fixes applied
-- Make the infrastructure deployable without errors
+- Develop a multi-environment infrastructure strategy (dev, staging, production)
+- Create a security and compliance framework for cloud resources
+- Design a disaster recovery and business continuity plan
+- Establish cost optimization strategies without compromising performance
+- Document infrastructure-as-code best practices for the engineering organization

 **Evaluation Criteria:**
-- Ability to identify infrastructure issues
-- Quality of solutions implemented
+- Strategic cloud architecture vision
+- Security and compliance considerations at enterprise scale
+- Operational excellence and reliability planning
+- Cost optimization and resource efficiency strategies
-- Security best practices
+- Technical governance and best practices implementation
-- AWS/CDK knowledge
-- Documentation of changes

-### 4. System Design Challenge
+### 4. Enterprise System Architecture

 **Location:** `/system-design`

-**Objective:** Design a scalable, maintainable architecture for a mobile application based on the provided requirements.
+**Objective:** Create a comprehensive technical vision and roadmap for a mobile application ecosystem, including integration strategies, organizational alignment, and technology adoption plans.

 **Requirements:**
-- Review the requirements document in the system-design folder
+- Develop a multi-year technical vision and roadmap based on business requirements
+- Design integration architecture for existing enterprise systems
-- Create architecture diagrams showing the system components
+- Create team structure and ownership models for the proposed architecture
+- Establish technology selection frameworks and governance processes
-- Document API designs, data models, and technology choices
+- Document risk management strategies and contingency plans
-- Address scaling, security, and performance considerations
-- Explain your design decisions and any trade-offs made

 **Evaluation Criteria:**
-- Architecture clarity and completeness
+- Enterprise architectural vision and strategic thinking
-- Scalability considerations
-- Security best practices
-- Quality of documentation
-- Justification of technical decisions
+- Alignment of technical strategy with business objectives
+- Team structure and organizational design considerations
+- Technology governance and decision-making frameworks
+- Risk assessment and mitigation planning at enterprise scale

 ## Submission Guidelines

 For each challenge:

-1. Create a separate branch named `solution/[challenge-name]` (e.g., `solution/typescript-review`)
+1. Create a separate branch named `director-solution/[challenge-name]` (e.g., `director-solution/technical-strategy`)
 2. Make your changes and commit them with clear, descriptive commit messages
 3. Create a pull request against the main branch
 4. In the PR description, include:
-   - A summary of your changes
+   - An executive summary of your strategic approach
-   - Any assumptions you made
-   - Challenges you encountered and how you solved them
-   - Instructions for running/testing your solution (if applicable)
+   - Key architectural decisions and their rationales
+   - Resource requirements and implementation timelines
+   - Risk assessment and mitigation strategies
+   - Success metrics and evaluation frameworks

 ## Time Expectations

-While there is no strict time limit, we recommend spending:
+While there is no strict time limit, these director-level challenges require deeper strategic thinking and comprehensive planning.
+We recommend spending:
-- 1-2 hours on the TypeScript challenge
+- 2-4 hours on the Technical Strategy & Codebase Evaluation
-- 1-2 hours on the Python algorithm
+- 2-4 hours on the System Algorithm Strategy
-- 1-2 hours on the infrastructure fix
+- 2-4 hours on the Enterprise Infrastructure Architecture
-- 1-2 hours on the system design
+- 3-5 hours on the Enterprise System Architecture

 You are not required to complete all challenges.
-Choose the ones that best showcase your skills or complete as many as you wish.
+Choose the ones that best showcase your strategic thinking and technical leadership capabilities or complete as many as you wish.

 ## Evaluation Process

-Each challenge will be evaluated by our engineering team based on the criteria listed above.
+Each challenge will be evaluated by our senior leadership team based on the criteria listed above.
 We value:
-- Clean, maintainable code
-- Clear documentation
-- Thoughtful problem-solving
+- Strategic technical vision and architectural thinking
-- Attention to detail
+- Ability to balance technical excellence with business objectives
-- Best practices appropriate to each technology
+- Comprehensive planning and resource allocation approaches
+- Risk identification and mitigation strategies
+- Cross-functional leadership and organizational considerations

-We're more interested in your approach and thought process than in perfect solutions.
-Don't hesitate to document assumptions or alternative approaches you considered.
+We're more interested in your strategic approach and leadership thinking than in perfect technical solutions.
+Don't hesitate to document assumptions, alternative approaches you considered, and how you would guide teams through implementation challenges.

 ## Questions